CHINA-Sloping Lands Conversion Programme

 Commodity

-Rehabilitation of degraded ecosystems for protection though "ecological tree" planting.
+Rehabilitation of degraded ecosystems for protection though ecological tree planting.

-Reforestation for commercial plantations with "economic trees" (producing nuts or fruits and for timber).
+Reforestation for commercial plantations with economic trees (producing nuts or fruits and for timber).

 Payment Mechanism

-Intermediary-based transaction (local government) internal trading: central government allocates funding for compensation to farmers setting-aside part of their cropland, local government offices facilitate implementation.
+Intermediary-based transaction (local government) internal trading: central government allocates funding for compensation to farmers setting aside part of their cropland, local government offices facilitate implementation.

 Terms of Payment

-In cash, regular : 417 Yuan/ha/yr (US$ 50) for farmers in the Yangtze River Basin and 290 Yuan/ha/yr (US$ 36) for those in the Yellow river basin.
+In cash, regular: 417 Yuan per hectare per year(US$50) for farmers in the Yangtze River Basin and 290 Yuan per hectare per year (US$36) for those in the Yellow river basin.

-In cash, one-off : seed and planting subsidy: one-off 750 yuan/ha ($US 93).
+In cash, one-off: seed and planting subsidy: one-off 750 yuan per hectare (US$93).

-Both cash and grain payments, are awarded for five years for production trees and eight years for protection trees.
+Both cash and grain payments are awarded for five years for production trees and eight years for protection trees.

 Funds Involved

-For the period of 2000-2010 total budget is 350 billion Yuan (about US$ 43 billion).
-Between 1999when the program began, and l 2005, the central government provided 103 billion yuan (US$12.8 billion).
-(SLCP Office, 2006, cited in Jin 2006).
-Analysis of costs and benefits
+For the period of 2000-2010 total budget is 350 billion Yuan (about US$43 billion).
+Between 1999, when the programme began, and 2005, the central government provided 103 billion yuan (US$12.8 billion) (SLCP Office, 2006, cited in Jin 2006).

 Economic